-Objective: Investigating the synergistic clinical and immunologic effects of synbiotics and subcutaneous allergen immunotherapy (SCIT) combination in patients with allergic rhinitis.
+Background: Synbiotics have been used in the prevention and treatment of various immunological diseases.
+We aimed to investigate the synergistic clinical and immunologic effects of synbiotics and subcutaneous allergen immunotherapy (SCIT) combination in patients with allergic rhinitis.

-Methods: Nineteen individuals with allergic rhinitis aged between 5 and 55 years were enrolled in this single blind, placebo-controlled trial.
-Patients were randomly divided into two groups: A) Immunotherapy plus one synbiotic capsule per day and B) Immunotherapy plus placebo for two months.
-The Sino-nasal outcome test (SNOT-22) and mini rhinoconjunctivitis quality of life questionnaire (RQLQ) scores were filled by patients while intracellular expression of interlukin-4 (IL-4), interferon-gamma (IFN-gamma) and Forkhead Box P3 (FOXP3) and variations in the T helper 1 (Th1), T helper 2 (Th2) and T regulatory cells and cytotoxic T lymphocytes (CTL) frequency were examined by flow cytometry assay at baseline, after 2 and 6 months of intervention.
+Materials and Methods: Nineteen individuals with allergic rhinitis were enrolled in this single blind, placebo-controlled trial between 2015 and 2016 in Qaem Hospital, Mashhad, Iran.
+Patients were randomly divided into two groups: A) Immunotherapy plus one synbiotic capsule per day, and B) Immunotherapy plus placebo for two months.
+The Sino-nasal outcome test (SNOT-22), and mini rhinoconjunctivitis quality of life questionnaire (RQLQ) were filled by patients or their parents while intracellular expression of interlukin-4 (IL-4), interferon-gamma (IFN-gamma), and Forkhead Box P3 (FOXP3), and variations in the T helper 1 (Th1), T helper 2 (Th2) and T regulatory cells and cytotoxic T lymphocytes (CTL) frequency were examined by flow cytometry assay at baseline, after 2 and 6 months of intervention.

-Results: No significant difference in the frequency of symptoms between the two groups was observed after 2 and 6 months of intervention (P= 0.10 and p=0.47, respectively).
-A significant increase in the percentage of Th1 cells was recorded in group A compared to group B (P= 0.02).
-CTL enhancement percentage was significantly increased in group A compared to B after 2 months (P=0.013).
+Results: Nineteen individuals with allergic rhinitis aged between 5 and 55 years participated in this study.
+No significant difference in the frequency of symptoms between the two groups was observed after 2 and 6 months of intervention (p>0.05).
+A significant increase in the percentage of Th1 cells was recorded in group A compared to group B (p= 0.02).
+CTL enhancement percentage was significantly increased in group A compared to group B after 2 months (p=0.013).